hep-mirrors/POWHEG-BOX-V2-User-Processes/Wtt_dec/README.md

 Top-quark pair production in association with a $`W^\pm`$ boson
 ========================

-This document describes how to install and run the ``POWHEG`` implementation for the production of a top-quark pair in association with a $`W^\pm`$ boson.
+This document describes how to install and run the ``POWHEG-BOX`` implementation for the production of a top-quark pair in association with a $`W^\pm`$ boson.
 The codes provides multiple functionalities which are described in the following.